Best Travel Tips for Cancun Mexico

-3. Is it Safe to Travel?
+3. Is it Safe to Travel in Cancun?
 Tips for Visiting Cancun

+As we go through some important safety tips in this Cancun travel guide, I want you to feel comfortable.
 We felt very safe in Cancun.
-One thing that makes the hotel zone safe is that there is only one road that has access to the resorts from the north and south.
+One thing that makes the Cancun hotel zone safe is that there is only one road that has access to the resorts from the north and south.

 If you stay in the resort areas you should be just fine.
 Cancun does have crime but it is mostly on the edge of the city.

 Here are some important travel tips for Cancun to consider:

 Areas to avoid in Cancun normally include those outside of well-occupied tourist zones.